arvidjohansson83/Modular_Trading_Architecture/docs/index_module.md

 This makes it possible to:

-- enable trend behaviour only on days where historical data supports it
+- enable trend behaviour only on statistically favourable days
 - disable it on days where extended movement is less likely
 - maintain deterministic behaviour without modifying the code

-The integration is optional, lightweight, and fully consistent with the deterministic and modular design principles of the framework.
+The integration is optional, lightweight, and fully consistent with the **modular and deterministic** design principles of the framework.

 ---

 ## Empirical Foundation

-The entire reward system is based on statistical evidence.
+The entire reward system is based on **statistical evidence**.
 In my research, lower reward structures (e.g., 0.4:1) have shown very high hit‑rates on certain indices.
 This insight led to the development of a custom Python backtester to validate: